UCLALibrary/research-tips/_posts/2019-03-12-wire-website-redesign.markdown

 </figure>
 </div>

 All of our projects involve extensive collaboration across the campus, and we wanted to make sure the new website clearly shared and celebrated these essential contributions.
-The result was a new "About" box that appears on each tutorial, workshop, and handout page.
+The result is a new "About" box that appears on each tutorial, workshop, and handout page.
 The about box lists the leads for projects, celebrates community contributors, and showcases awards and special recognitions.

 <h3 class="mt-3">Behind the scenes updates</h3>